cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- [[Yesper Taltos]] gestures them over as he puts up posters for the upcoming festival
 		- He tells of [[Vargas Vallakovich|The Baron]]'s strict rule in hushed, cautious tones
 		- warns the party about breaking the law, for the punishments are far from just
-			- Tells them he once saw [[Vargas Vallakovich|The Burgomaster]]'s henchman, [[Izek Strazni]] publicly chop off the finger of someone who refused to attend a f
+			- Tells them he once saw [[Vargas Vallakovich|The Burgomaster]]'s henchman, [[Izek Strazni]] publicly chop off the finger of someone who refused to attend a festival

-If the characters are exiled from Vallaki without their weapons, the Keepers of the Feather (see [area N2](http://longo.com.br/5e/adventure.html#cos,5,n2.%20blue%20water%20inn)) snatch the party's belongings from under Izek's nose and see them safely returned to the characters.

-If the guards fail to waylay the characters, Izek (if he's still around) flees to the burgomaster's mansion, giving the characters the run of the town.
-The townsfolk lock themselves in their homes, fearful that the characters aim to murder them.

 ### Vistani Camp (N9)